sathvikak255/prescription-to-text-and-audio/README.md

 - **OCR Integration:** Uses OCR techniques to convert handwritten prescriptions into machine-readable text.
 - **NER Model:** Classifies the extracted text to identify relevant categories such as medicine names and dosages.
 The NER model is the same one used in the original ScanPlus project, which leverages **BERT Embedding**, **CHAR CNN-BiLSTM**, and **CRF** techniques.
 - **Text-to-Speech (TTS):** Converts the processed prescription text (medicine names, dosages, and instructions) into audio, making it easier for patients with disabilities to access the information.
-- **Email Alert System (Optional):** Sends an email alert with the prescription details (medicines, doses, schedules) to the registered patient’s email address.
-This feature is based on the original ScanPlus project and can be optionally included.

 ---